New Bedford, Massachusetts: Land of Opportunity

 The Quakers of New Bedford applied their principles of egalitarianism and community-building in their businesses.
 On the boats, at the docks, at the factories, or in the shops—British, Wampanoag, Cape Verdean, Azorean, Irish, and West African hands found work in New Bedford.

-New Bedford also became one of the first fermentation centers of abolitionism in North America, and an important stop on the Underground Railroad.
+New Bedford also became one of the first centers of abolitionism in North America, and an important stop on the Underground Railroad.
 Many people were attracted by New Bedford's relatively open-minded atmosphere.
 For example, Paul Cuffe—an Ashanti-Wampanoag Quaker and self-made tycoon—among several other remarkable achievements earned black property owners in New Bedford the right to vote decades before Abraham Lincoln even signed the Emancipation Proclamation.
 Lewis Temple, an African-American blacksmith, invented the Temple toggle iron, which was the most successful harpoon design.
 Frederick Douglass, the famous social reformer and orator, also found amnesty in New Bedford and worked at the wharf for three years.

 Whaling decline

 The whaling industry went into decline after the 1859 discovery of petroleum in Pennsylvania.
-Each decade since then saw a gradual decrease in whaling work, activity, and revenue.
+Each decade thenceforth saw a gradual decrease in whaling work, activity, and revenue.
 During the Civil War, the Confederacy engaged in commerce raiding with ships such as the Alabama, the Florida, and the Shenandoah, trying to attack the Yankee whaling industry and sabotage the US economy.
 Additionally, the US federal government bought several inactive whalers, filled them with stones, sand, and dirt, and towed them to Charleston, South Carolina, where the Union Navy sank what became known as the Stone Fleet in an unsuccessful attempt to blockade the Confederate bay.
 Along with the poor business and low whale populations, this dealt a potent blow to a failing industry.